meimunchi/Weathr.io/README.md

 Run `npm run start:dev-venv` or `npm run start:dev-global` to start the local servers for both frontend and backend to begin development!
 Use the global version if you don't have a virtual environment set up.

 If you only need to work on the backend, just run `npm run start:backend`.
 If you only need to work on the frontend, just run `npm run start:frontend`.

+# AWS Notes

+You will need an Amazon Web Services Account.

+Install the AWS CLI and link your account by running `aws configure` and entering in your AWS credentials.
+Your AWS Account will host the resources (DynamoDB tables, ElasticBeanstalk Applications, CodePipeline pipelines) necessary to develop and deploy the application.